clc3-CloudComputing/jku-ws21/2 Continuous Integration/exercise 2.1/README.md

             CGO_ENABLED=0 GOARCH=amd64 go build -o demo
     ```

-1. Trigger the GitHub Action sbuild by a code change, e.g., change "Hello" to "Hi there" in the file `./main.go`
+1. Trigger the GitHub Action build by a code change, e.g., change "Hello" to "Hi there" in the file `./main.go`

 1. Watch GitHub Action executing your tests and building the artifact.